How to Build a Home Recording Studio : (Guide to Building a Home Studio).

 You see, gone are the days when you needed to spend money on expensive multi-track recorders, outboard gear processors, mixdown machines, and tons of cables.
 If you've got the money and you want to go that way, that's okay, but it's not necessary.
 Today, your greatest expense is a computer or digital multitracker.
 They replace hundreds of functions that you would need separate hardware units for.
 Today, it's more about software than hardware.
 Nearly everything takes place inside of your computer or multi-tracker.

-Believe me when I say that you can easily rival the sound of big-time recording studios right at home, thanks to modern recording studio software.
-And some of the big hits you hear on the radio were recorded in nothing but a musician's or producer's bedroom.
-With recording software (such as Cakewalk Sonar, Cubase SX, and Apple Logic) a good studio microphone, a preamp, a MIDI interface, an audio interface, as well as a pair of studio monitors, you're good to go.
-If you already own a computer, there's not too much to spend.
+Believe me when I say that you can easily rival the sound of big-time recording studios right at home, thanks to modern music studio software.
+And some of the big hits you hear on the radio were recorded in nothing but a musician’s or producer’s bedroom.
+With

 How to build a home recording studio - Mac versus PC.

-I guess the first question that folks always ask when purchasing a computer for recording is whether to choose a Mac or a PC.
 There is a never ending debate among producers as to which is more suitable.
-Personally, it's a debate I do not like to go into.
+Personally, it’s a debate I do not like to go into.
 Both platforms have their advantages and disadvantages.
-There is no definitive answer, and as far as I'm concerned you should use what you like.
+There is no definitive answer, and as far as I’m concerned you should use what you like.

-PCs are cheaper than Macs of equivalent power and unlike Macs, they are upgradeable.
-So they're cheaper both short and long term.
+PCs are cheaper than Macs of equivalent power and unlike Macs, they are up-gradable.
+So they’re cheaper both short and long term.
 If you want to save money this is the way to go.

 Mac has better integration than PCs since Macintosh creates both the hardware and the software.
 PCs have a billion manufacturers but the operating system is made by a different company, so there is a lot of inconsistency.
-With Macs, you don't have to worry about viruses and worms like you do with a PC.
+With Macs, you don’t have to worry about viruses and worms like you do with a PC.
 So in essence, with Macs there are less conflicts and this makes them more productive than PCs.
+You want me to tell you what to get?
+Sorry I can’t.
+To me it’s a pretty subjective field and it’s about what works for you.
+The bottom line is sound.
+And Macs do not sound better than PCs, neither do PCs sound better than Macs.

 How to build a home recording studio - Choosing a powerful computer.